 OUR MISSION

-Canvas is the academic journal of McGill’s Department of Art History and Communication Studies.
+Founded in 2006, Canvas is the open-access, peer-reviewed undergraduate journal of McGill’s Department of Art History and Communication Studies.
 We give students a platform to publish their work, gain editing experience, and collaborate.
-Moreover, we encourage students to produce original, innovative research and quality writing.
+In doing so, we encourage students to produce innovative research and quality writing.
 Canvas is a space for new and emerging perspectives on art and media theory.

 McGill University and our department are situated on land that has long served as a site of meeting and exchange amongst Indigenous peoples, including the Haudenosaunee and Anishinaabeg nations.
 We acknowledge and thank the diverse Indigenous peoples whose presence marks this territory on which peoples of the world now gather.